daytonaio/content/guides/20241205_building_a_link_shortener_with_fasthtml_and_dub.co.md

    ```

-# Building the Link Shortener
+# Integrating the Dub.co API for a simple FastHml landing page

 In this section, we will guide you through the process of building a link shortener using FastHTML and Dub.co.
 This will involve setting up the project structure, implementing the main application logic, and explaining each step in detail.